evinbsc/Building-A-Database/README.md

 # Building-A-Database

-A C++ project to implement a basic database with the functionalities to insert, query, update, remove, display, save, and load records.
+A C++ project to implement a database with the functionalities to insert, query, update, remove, display, save, and load records.
 This project also includes a test file to demonstrate the usage of the database.

 ## Table of Contents
 - [Features](#features)